 - Add links to your home page or more information on your website.

-And there’s even more social media channels….
+And there are even more social media channels….

-Millennials love the Snapchat mobile app for sending photos, text, images and drawings.
+Millennials love the Snapchat mobile app for sending photos, text, images, and drawings.
 Snapchat allows you to add filters like bunny ears or create crazy images by swapping your face with a friend and then sending it out like a text.
 Once they are sent, the messages disappear after a few seconds.
 Brands like Starbucks have successfully launched products in the platform by creating filters for ‘snapchatters’ to use and share with their friends.

 Google+ is Google’s social network.
 It works by connecting people who share interests rather than friendship.
-On Google+ you can follow people in a similar way to Twitter without the connection needing to be two way (like LinkedIn).
+On Google+, you can follow people in a similar way to Twitter without the connection needing to be two way (like LinkedIn).
 You can communicate directly with audiences based on their interests and because the platform is owned by Google, your posts here are going to help your overall search engine ranking.